SophieHYe/DiffTGen/README.md

 # DiffTGen

 DiffTGen is a testing technique which identifies test-suite-overfitted patches through test case generation.
+The tool was original from ISSTA'17 paper: Leveraging syntax-related code for automated program repair.
+In this forked reporsitory, we conduct the refactoring tasks for the source code as the majority logic code was exist in one file.
+In addition, we added corresponding test cases for the majority functions.

 ### Refactor Tasks
 | Issue|Type |Commit ID|Intention|Test Case|